rbpatt2019/ToDonePy/README.rst

 Move your ToDo's to ToDone's!

-..
-Note:: This project is stable but no longer under active development.

 `ToDonePy <https://github.com/rbpatt2019/ToDonePy/>`_ is a command-line interface for managing your to do list.
 It provides a root command, `to`_, and three subcommands:

 - `to do`_ adds a new task to your list at different priorities.